 During labor and delivery, babies are in contact with the mother’s birth canal, which means they are exposed to the mother’s bacteria and viruses.
-Many bacterial and viral strains are harmless, but others are not, so medical professionals should run tests for certain kinds of maternal infections during prenatal care.
+Many bacterial and viral strains are harmless, but not all.
+Medical professionals should run tests for certain kinds of maternal infections during prenatal care.
 If these infections are not properly identified and treated (with antibiotics or antivirals), they can travel to and infect the baby’s brain (encephalitis), the membranes surrounding the brain and spinal cord (meningitis), or the lungs (pneumonia).
 Click here to learn more about neonatal infections.

 Birth injury caused by untreated or mistreated maternal medical conditions (high-risk pregnancy)

 In addition to infections, there are many other maternal health conditions that can increase the risk of birth injury to the baby.
 These conditions can make a pregnancy ‘high-risk,’ which means that the mother and baby may need additional monitoring and interventions to prevent birth injury.
 Some examples of high-risk pregnancy conditions include the following (7):

 - High blood pressure and preeclampsia

 - Other health conditions (such as PCOS, kidney disease, autoimmune disorders, thyroid issues, or HIV/AIDS)